pic-protocol/pic-spec/draft/0.1/pic-spec.md

 These requirements exist to preserve the integrity, traceability, and academic provenance of the PIC Model as a formal execution framework.
 They do not restrict implementation, experimentation, or adoption; they ensure that conceptual authorship remains explicit as the ecosystem evolves.

 ---

+### B.6 Authorship and Roles

+License: CC BY 4.0

+Changes in organizational control, hosting infrastructure, or repository ownership  do not alter the authorship of the PIC Model, the canonical status of the Official PIC Spec, or the attribution requirements defined in this document.
+Any future maintainers or stewards of the PIC Spec acquire operational responsibilities, not conceptual authorship of the PIC Model.

+**PIC Spec Author:**

+- **Nicola Gallo** — Original author of the Provenance Identity Continuity (PIC) Model

+**PIC Spec Editors and Maintainers:**

+- Nicola Gallo (Lead Editor)

+**Specification Contributors:**
+The following individuals have contributed to the specification text, reviews, examples, or discussions.
+Contribution does not imply authorship of the PIC Model.

+- <add your name here via pull request>

+### B.7 Relationship to PIC Protocol Specifications

+“PIC Protocol” documents, when published, will define concrete protocol encodings and interoperability profiles that implement the PIC Model as specified in the PIC Spec.
+Such protocol documents do not alter the authorship, canonicity, or normative status of the PIC Model or the PIC Spec, which remain defined exclusively by the Official PIC Spec.

+---